Skulltrail192/One-Core-API-Binaries/README.md

 - Palemoon version 27-31 not download anything.
 Download not start;
 - MiniChrome 87 has a issue related with high usage cpu.
 It is related with UpdateProcThreadAttribute, but, this function is needed for others applications, like standard chrome;
 - Opera 39+ not crash on start;
-- Ntoskrnl_emu cannot be used together with one-core-api for now;
 - Qt5 application what use Dwrite crash on startup.
 Has some glitches like black screen if you delete dwrite (application start and can be used, however)

 **Installation order of packages:**